Skip to content

 });

-Junior is the busiest builder role in the system, with strict discipline — all constraints are structurally enforced, not just textual conventions in the prompt:
+Junior is the busiest builder role in the system, with strict discipline — most of which is structurally enforced, not just textual conventions in the prompt:

-agent-tool-restrictionsshown earlier setstaskanddelegate_tasktofalse, blocking them at the tool level to prevent infinite recursion. - Background Research Allowed:
+• No Nested Delegation: The agent-tool-restrictions shown earlier sets task and delegate_task to false, blocking them at the tool level to prevent infinite recursion.

-call_omo_agentis explicitly set toallowin the agent definition.
-Junior can spawn Explore/Librarian for read-only research, but cannot delegate implementation work. - Single Category: The
+• Background Research Allowed: call_omo_agent is explicitly set to allow in the agent definition.
+Junior can spawn Explore/Librarian for read-only research, but cannot delegate implementation work.

 Error Recovery: edit-error-recovery and Phase 2C